 In a letter to his wife, he told her that he longed to see her and his children, but he also knew that the Philippines were about to be invaded by American Forces.
 In the letter, he said that he wanted to be there when Gen. MacArthur returned to the Philippine Islands.
 When the invasion of the Philippine Islands came, William was with the American Forces as they landed on Luzon.
 He returned to the Philippine Islands as the commander of a transport unit of 1000 men.

 William was discharged from the army on March 30, 1946.
 He returned to Maywood and his wife and children.
 He would later become the father of twin sons.
 He took a job with the Chicago & North Western Railroad.
 He also returned to the Illinois National Guard and became the commanding officer of the 33rd Division’s Heavy Tank Company which was headquartered in the same armory B Company called home.
 The men under his command viewed him as being very goal-oriented.

 It should be noted that fathered another son, Pierre, while he was stationed in Australia.
+His son later served on the Tasmanian Supreme Court.
 In 2001, his children became aware of their half-brother and have since developed strong ties with him.